StorjOld/lunchbox/README.md

 #### Datacoin

-metadisk uses the Datacoin blockchain to store information relative to the uploaded files.
-Each node currently contains a datacoin daemon that's watching the blockchain.
+MetaDisk uses the Datacoin blockchain to store information relative to the uploaded files.
+Each node currently contains a Datacoin daemon that's watching the blockchain.
 Datacoin is installed through a deb package, hosted on packages.storj.io.
-We're currently running our own [fork of the datacoin daemon](//github.com/Storj/datacoin-hp), with some small patches to make it configurable on compile time.
+We're currently running our own [fork of the Datacoin daemon](//github.com/Storj/datacoin-hp), with some small patches to make it configurable on compile time.